jlries61/Distributed-SPM/README.md

 ![](pics/Orders2.png)

-Now, click on the elipsis next to "bostn2_order":
+Now, click on the ellipsis next to "bostn2_order":

 ![](pics/Orders3.png)